MarillaHulls/MarillaHulls/README.md

 ### Hi there 👋
+-💻I'm currently working on **NESC 3505** Neural Data Science assignments

+-💡I'm interested in becoming proficient at coding in Python

+-✨My pronouns are she/her

+-🧘My hobbies are yoga and travelling to new places
 <!--
 **MarillaHulls/MarillaHulls** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.